spittard/cis-windows-server-hardening/README.md

 - This script modifies security policies to balance CIS compliance with operational requirements
 - RDP access is maintained for administrative purposes
 - All changes are logged and can be audited
-- Original CIS policies are preserved in the source directory
+- **Original CIS policies are preserved** in `Server2022StandAlonev1.0.0/` for reference and comparison
+- **Modified policies** are in `Modified-Server2022StandAlonev1.0.0/` with RDP-friendly configurations

 ## Contributing